Lux Pascal

-Lux Balmaceda Pascal (born 4 June 1992) is an American-born Chilean actress and transgender activist.
+Lux Balmaceda Pascal (born June 4, 1992) is an American and Chilean actress and transgender activist.
+She is known for her roles in the Chilean television series Veinteañero a los 40 and Juana Brava and the Chilean drama film The Prince.

 Early and personal life

-Lux was born in California as Lucas Balmaceda to Chilean parents José Balmaceda and Verónica Pascal.
-Her parents were exiled from Chile after the 1973 coup due to her mother's connection to Andrés Pascal Allende, a leader of the Chilean Revolutionary Left Movement.
-Lux is the youngest of four siblings, including actor Pedro Pascal.
+Lux was born in California as Lucas Balmaceda to Chilean parents José Balmaceda Riera and Verónica Pascal Ureta.
+She is a member of the Balmaceda family, a politically influential family that were part of the Castilian-Basque aristocracy.
+Her parents were exiled from Chile after the 1973 coup due to her mother's connection to Andrés Pascal Allende, a leader of the Chilean Revolutionary Left Movement, who was her cousin.
+Lux is the youngest of four siblings, including actor Pedro Pascal and producer Javiera Balmaceda.
 When she was three years old, her family returned to Chile where she attended Saint George's College.

 In 2010, Lux began studying theater at the Pontifical Catholic University of Chile.
-Currently, she is pursuing her MFA in acting at the Juilliard School and is expected to graduate in 2023.
+In May 2023, she graduated from Juilliard School with an MFA in acting.

 In February 2021, Lux publicly announced that she is a transgender woman and changed her name to reflect her maternal surname.
 She has been in a relationship with actor José Antonio Raffo since 2011.

 Career

 In 2014, during her fourth year of studying theater, Lux made her stage debut in Pablo Rotemberg's play La noche obstinada.
 That same year, she landed her first television role on Canal 13's series Los 80, where she played "Axel Miller".
 In 2015, she co-starred in the TVN soap opera Juana Brava, and the following year, she acted in the soap opera Veinteañero a los 40 on Canal 13.
 Lux made her film debut in 2016 in Prueba de actitud, directed by Fabrizio Copano and Augusto Matte.

-In 2017, Lux appeared in an international series for the first time, playing the role of Elijah in the third season of the Netflix series Narcos, alongside her brother Pedro.
+In 2017, Lux appeared in an international series for the first time, playing the role of Elias in the third season of the Netflix series Narcos, alongside her brother Pedro.

 In 2019, Lux participated in three Chilean film productions: No quiero ser tu hermano, directed by Sebastián Badilla, Ella es Cristina, directed by Gonzalo Maza, and The Prince, directed by Sebastián Muñoz.

+She landed her first leading role in a film in Miss Carbón, released in 2025.